What is an ISO? Incentive Stock Options Basics

 tl;dr: ISOs (incentive stock options) vest over time, giving you the ability to purchase shares at a discounted rate and participate in the (potential) rise of your employers stock.
 If used properly, they are also tax advantaged.

 For anyone working at a startup or technology company, a significant amount of compensation (and therefore a significant benefit) will likely be in Incentive Stock Options, also frequently referred to as “Stock Options” or “ISOs”.
 But, what is an ISO?
-ISOs can be difficult to understand in concept, and although there is a large amount of information that is publically available, it’s often written in opaque and confusing language.
+ISOs can be difficult to understand in concept, and although there is a large amount of information that is publicly available, it’s often written in opaque and confusing language.
 For instance, the Wikipedia article on ISOs, which I recommend that you read after reading this.
 Sometimes, you just need the basics.

 When I received my first option grant, I immediately started researching and trying to understand the best way to take advantage of my ISOs… and avoid the potentially bankrupting mistakes I had read about.
 This series will provide you an in depth look into the information I’ve gathered, along with resources to understand the value and potential of your own ISOs.
 Keep in mind, I am not a tax attorney or a financial advisor, so you should research this for yourself as well.